BlitzlanePy/Blitzlane/README.md

 *   **Wallet with Private Keys:**  Crucial for signing and sending transactions.  **Securely manage your private keys!**
 *   **API Keys (Optional):** For accessing various blockchain networks or external data sources (e.g., CoinGecko, Allora, e.t.c.).

-Follow these steps to install and set up Blitzlane:
+Follow these steps to install and set up Datalane:

 1.  **Create a Virtual Environment (Recommended):**  Isolate your project dependencies.
     ```bash